cppinclude/cppinclude/README.md

 **Limitations:**

-* Header with same names:
+* Headers with same names:

-If headers have same name but are located in different folders will be found only first header and other will be unincluded.
+If headers have the same name but are located in different paths only one occurrence will be counted. only first header and other will be unincluded.
-For example: *lib1/header.hpp*, *lib2/header.hpp* and
+For example: *lib1/header.hpp*, *lib2/header.hpp* and *main.cpp* :
-*main.cpp* :

 ```c++
 #include "header.hpp"
 ...
 ```

-Result will be:
+The result will be:

 ```
 cppinclude --include_dirs=lib1,lib2 --report=unincluded